-If Mr. Carroll ceases to be an employee of the Company prior to the Carroll Scheduled Expiration Date as a result of his death or physical or mental disability, and at the time Cause does not exist then, subject (other than in the case of death) to his execution of a Separation Agreement, Mr. Carroll (or his estate or beneficiary) will be provided with the benefits and rights set forth in clauses (b), (d), (e) and (f) in the preceding paragraph, and each of his outstanding long-term cash incentive awards and PSUs granted under plans of the Company will immediately vest in full, whether or not subject to performance criteria and will be payable on the 90th day after termination of his employment; provided, that if any such award is subject to any performance criteria, then (i) if the measurement period for such performance criteria has not yet been fully completed, then the payment of such award and (ii) if the measurement period for such performance criteria has already been fully completed, then the payment of such award shall be at the same time and to the extent that other similarly situated executives receive payment as determined by the Company's Compensation Committee (subject to satisfaction of the applicable performance criteria).
+If Ms. Spade ceases to be an employee of the Company prior to the Spade Scheduled Expiration Date as a result of her death or physical or mental disability, and at the time Cause does not exist then, subject (other than in the case of death) to her execution of a Separation Agreement, Ms. Spade (or her estate or beneficiary) will be provided with the benefits and rights set forth in clauses (b) and (c) in the preceding paragraph, and each of her outstanding equity, cash incentive, stock option and stock appreciation awards granted under plans of the Company will immediately vest in full, whether or not subject to performance criteria and will be payable on the 90th day after termination of her employment; provided, that if any such award is subject to any performance criteria, then (i) if the measurement period for such performance criteria has not yet been fully completed, then the payment amount shall be at the target amount for such award and (ii) if the measurement period for such performance criteria has already been fully completed, then the payment of such award shall be at the same time and to the extent that other similarly situated executives receive payment as determined by the Company's Compensation Committee (subject to satisfaction of the applicable performance criteria).

-If, after the Carroll Scheduled Expiration Date, Mr. Carroll's employment with the Company is terminated (i) by the Company; (ii) by him for Good Reason; or (iii) by him without Good Reason but only if he had provided the Company with at least six months' advance written notice of his intent to terminate his employment and such written notice specifies an effective date of termination no sooner than the first day after the Carroll Scheduled Expiration Date; or (iv) as a result of his death or disability, and at the time of any such termination, Cause does not exist, then, subject to (except in the case of his death) his execution of a separation agreement, he or his estate or beneficiary, as the case may be, will be provided with the benefits and rights set forth above in (b) through (e).
+If, after the Spade Scheduled Expiration Date, Ms. Spade's employment with the Company is terminated (i) by the Company; (ii) by her for Good Reason; or (iii) by her without Good Reason but only if she had provided the Company with at least six months' advance written notice of her intent to terminate her employment and such written notice specifies an effective date of termination no sooner than the first day after the Spade Scheduled Expiration Date; or (iv) as a result of her death or disability, and at the time of any such termination, Cause does not exist, then, subject to (except in the case of her death) her execution of a separation agreement, she or her estate or beneficiary, as the case may be, will be provided with the benefits and rights set forth above in (a) through (f).

-Notwithstanding clauses (c), (d) and (e) above, any more favorable provisions of Mr. Carroll's existing cash incentive, PSUs, restricted stock, RSU, stock option or stock appreciation right award agreements will apply to the treatment of such awards following a "going private transaction" (as defined in the award agreements), a "change of control" (as defined in the award agreements) or Mr. Carroll's death.
+Notwithstanding clauses (c), (d) and (e) above, any more favorable provisions of Ms. Spade's existing cash incentive, PRSUs, restricted stock, RSU, stock option or stock appreciation right award agreements will apply to the treatment of such awards following a "going private transaction" (as defined in the award agreements), a "change of control" (as defined in the award agreements) or Ms. Spade's death.

-For purposes of the Carroll Employment Agreement the following definitions apply:
+For purposes of the Spade Employment Agreement the following definitions apply: